robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Does every life worth the same?
 Nope, it is harsh to admit and hard to negate.
 Moreover, it is highly hypocrite thinking that a company could sell cars keen to kill the occupants.

+...

+<span id="dilemma-j"></span>
+> Actually, who made the "AI product" can be held accountable.

+Bringing as example a 2019 deadly crash case in which a Tesla car with auto-pilot enabled was involved

+[!INFO]
+Tesla must pay portion of $329 million in damages after fatal Autopilot crash, jury says. -- [CNBC](https://www.cnbc.com/2025/08/01/tesla-must-pay-329-million-in-damages-in-fatal-autopilot-case.html)
+[/INFO]

+Please, notice that "can be held accountable" does not mean "must be".
+So, let dig in this news:

+- *The jury determined Tesla should be held 33% responsible for the fatal crash.*

+Despite this, Tesla has been asked to pay in whole the damage + a 3x for punitive charge.
+Why?

+Tesla is the ultimate insurance of their own AI-driven vehicles.
+Under this perspective, knowing that Tesla-AI lead to **1000x less** crashes than humans, and Tesla would be involved in a trial **everytime** a Tesla crashes whatever it happens.

+Becuase the AI-driven thus Tesla fault bias, proving best practices applied is on their shoulders, thus being an insurance of their cars is **better** than facing 1000 trials and won 999 of them.

+- *While driving, McGee dropped his mobile phone that he was using and scrambled to pick it up.*

+What?
+Yes, but..

+- *He said during the trial that he believed Enhanced Autopilot would brake if an obstacle was in the way.*

+Can his assumption lead Tesla to pay?
+Yes, because

+- *Tesla designed Autopilot only for controlled access highways yet deliberately chose not to restrict drivers from using it elsewhere.*

+because "elsewhere" means much less crashes (ethics), and a more convenient self-insurance strategy, both.

+So, why also apply Tesla 3x punitive damages?

 <!--//

 Joshua Skains: <<Humans can make rules. it's really that simple.>> -- humans can agree on rules but they cannot enforce them, usually.